-In this guide on how to start an ecommerce business and grew online, this phase of marketing is everything for success, it either makes (or) breaks your brand.
+In this guide on how to start an ecommerce business and grew online, this phase of eCommerce marketing is everything that seller needs for success, it either makes (or) breaks your brand.

 Doing marketing in the right way is really crucial as you can’t expect to get sales if you keep on implementing decade-old marketing strategies, which doesn’t make sense with today’s internet user base.